axelburks/openconnect-proxy/README.md

 and your connection will be passed through the proxy.
 The above example is for using git with ssh keys.

-## corkscrew

-An alternative is _corkscrew_ (e.g. install with `brew install corkscrew` on mac OS)

-	Host <hostname>
-		ProxyCommand            corkscrew 127.0.0.1 8888 %h %p

 # Build

 You can build the container yourself with

 	docker build -f build/Dockerfile -t cbwang/openconnect-proxy:custom ./build

-# Support

-You like using my work?
-Get something for me (surprise! surprise!) from my wishlist on [Amazon](https://smile.amazon.de/hz/wishlist/ls/307SIOOD654GF/) or [help me pay](https://www.paypal.me/wazum) the next pizza or Pho soup (mjam).
-Thanks a lot!